MetaphorC/tiddy/README.md

 # tiddy
-a terminal to-do app written in rust
+a vim spirited terminal todo app written in rust | forked from [todo-rs by Tsoding](https://github.com/tsoding/todo-rs)

 ## setup
 *to build, and run, make sure you have rust and cargo installed..*